abhinavsingh/proxy.py/README.md

                         value for faster downloads at the expense of increased RAM.
   --static-server-dir STATIC_SERVER_DIR
-                        Default: /Users/abhinav/Dev/proxy.py/public.
-Static
-                        server root directory.
+                        Default: "public" folder in directory where proxy.py is placed.
 This option is only applicable when static server is also enabled.
-See --enable- static-server.
+See --enable-static-server.
+  --threadless          Default: False.
+When disabled a new thread is spawned
+                        to handle each client connection.
   --timeout TIMEOUT     Default: 10.
 Number of seconds after which an inactive
                         connection must be dropped.
 Inactivity is defined by no data sent or received by the client.